jason-ezenwa/zen-finance/README.md

 # Zen Finance 🧘🏽‍♂️💰

 **Zen Finance** is an umbrella repository for a modern fintech application.
-It brings together both the backend (`zen-api`) and frontend (`zen-ui`) into a single project structure for easier collaboration and deployment.
+It brings together both the backend (`zen-api`) and frontend (`zen-ui`) into a single project structure for easier management.

 ---